-Primary malignant melanoma (MM) of the pleural is a rare condition accounting in about 0.01% of all lung malignancy.1 It can present endobronchially and manifest with respiratory symptoms such as cough, haemoptysis, lung collapsed or atelectasis.3
+Primary malignant melanoma (MM) of the pleura is an uncommon condition accounting in about 0.01% of all lung malignancy.
+It can present endobronchially with respiratory symptoms such as cough, haemoptysis, lung collapsed or atelectasis.

 This condition can mimic other lung malignancy and hence a histopathological study would be beneficial.
-The final diagnosis of primary MM of the lung is established based on clinical, radiological and pathological findings.3
+The final diagnosis of primary MM of the lung is established based on clinical, radiological and pathological findings.

-The proposed criteria for the diagnosis of primary MM includes the following3:
+The proposed criteria for the diagnosis of primary MM includes the following:

 - 1. Junctional changes like 'dropping off' or nesting of the melanoma cells just beneath the bronchial epithelium. - 2.
 Invasion of the bronchial epithelium by melanoma cells. - 3.
 Malignant melanoma associated with these epithelial changes. - 4.
 A solitary lung tumour. - 5.
-No history of cutaneous, mucous membrane or ocular melanoma.
-6. Absence of other detectable tumour at the time of diagnosis.
+No history of cutaneous, mucous membrane or ocular melanoma. - 6.
+Absence of other detectable tumour at the time of diagnosis.

-The pathogenesis of primary MM of the lung is still poorly understood.3 One hypothesis is that melanocytes exist throughout the body as cells of a dispersed neuroendocrine system.1 Normally, melanocytes migrate to the epidermis and the dermoepidermal junction of the skin, sometimes they can also migrate to the visceral during embryogenesis.3 This has been suggested for the oesophagus and larynx and may be the case for the lung.
-The residual primitive melanoblasts which share a common origin with other melanoblasts located in the trachea, oesophagus, and pharynx, giving rise to MM of the lung.
-Their origin from the neuroectoderm is also said to be the cause of their low incidence in the endodermal epithelium.
-There is another theory that believes that melanoma cells may have been derived from pluripotent stem cells.3
+The pathogenesis of this melanoma of the lung is still poorly understood.
+One hypothesis is that melanocytes are the cells of neuroendocrine system in the body.1 Melanocytes migrate to the layers of skin like epidermis and the dermoepidermal junction.
+Sometimes these cells can also migrate to the viscera during embryogenesis.3 This has been suggested for the oesophagus, larynx and might be the cause for the lung.
+The residual primitive melanoblasts that share a common origin with other melanoblasts located in the trachea, oesophagus, and pharynx, giving rise to MM of the lung.
+Their origin from the neuroectoderm is also the cause of their low incidence in the endodermal epithelium.
+There is another theory that believes that melanoma cells may be the derivative of pluripotent stem cells.

-Treatment of choice would be surgical resection.3 The role of adjuvant chemotherapy post-operative is not known.
-Radiotherapy had been tried in mucosal melanoma of the head and neck with disappointing results.1 As in this case, chemotherapy is used mainly for palliative only.
-The prognosis is rather poor but existing data is inadequate to conclude with conviction.3
+Treatment of choice would be surgical resection.
+The role of post-operative adjuvant chemotherapy is not clear.
+For the mucosal melanoma of the head and neck, radiotherapy had been tried but results were not good.
+As in this case, chemotherapy is used mainly for palliative only.
+The prognosis of this disease is poor but available data is inadequate to conclude with conviction.